-In September 2013, an off-campus house near Ohio State University was a busy place with lots of people coming and going.
+In September 2013, an off-campus house near Ohio State University was a busy place with many people coming and going.
 This is why, at first, the nine students living there did not think anything too unusual was going on when the cupboards were left open or the microwave door wasn’t closed.
 However, this kept happening.
 The students started to investigate, and it made them wonder what was behind the locked door in the basement.

 Before the strange happenings, the residents believed that it was a door to a utility closet.
-So some of the residents got a maintenance team from the property company to break down the door.
+So, some of the residents got a maintenance team from the property company to break down the door.
 When they did, they found a fully furnished room with textbooks, framed pictures, and even a sink and a toilet.
 That night, they changed the locks on the house.

 5Velma Kellen’s Squatter

 In Yelm, Washington, 73-year-old Velma Kellen wasn’t sure what to make of the strange things happening around her house.
 She would find her back gate open, even though she knew for sure that she’d closed it.
 She also picked up an odd smell, which she described as similar to cigarette smoke but weirder.
 When it got to be wintertime, Kellen noticed that she was having problems heating her house.
-So she called a repairman to come look at the ventilation.
+So, she called a repairman to come to look at the ventilation.

 When he inspected the underside of the house, the repairman discovered that someone had been squatting in a crawl space and had cut the vent to heat it.
 In the crawl space, they discovered alcohol bottles.
 Amazingly, none of Kellen’s three dogs had barked or detected anyone below the house.
 It is unclear how long the person, or persons, were squatting there, but it is believed that they were doing it for up to a year.